geops/geoserver-documentor/README.md

 Installing into Geoserver
 -------------------------

-To install this extension, drop all JARs of the `target` directory to geoservers WEB-INF/lib/ directory and restart geoserver.
+To install this extension, follow these steps:
+* Drop all JARs of the `target` directory to geoservers `WEB-INF/lib/` directory.
 The `target` directory will also contain the dependencies which are not already bundled with geoserver.
+* Restart geoserver.
+* Congratulations, you're done.

 Usage
 =====

+An easy example would be a query to the `/complete` route.

+`curl -u admin:geoserver http://hostname:8080/geoserver/rest/documentor/complete.xml`

+The documentor respects the permissions of the credentials that are supplied via the request.
+It is advised to create a seperate account for the documentor and grant only the permission to ressources you want to be able to query.

 Documenting Postgresql relations
 --------------------------------